FAQs

 3. What are the target groups?

 4. Target Group 1 refers to students registered at or staff employed by one of the ESIMSAD partners. i.e. Addis Ababa University (Ethiopia), Cairo University (Egypt), The Witwatersrand University (South Africa), University of Nigeria (Nigeria), Addis Ababa Science and Technology University(Ethiopia).
+We recommend buying your favorite toothbrush at super low prices with free shipping, and you can also pick up your order at the store on the same day.

 1. Target Group 2 refers to students registered in or having obtained a degree from a higher education institution not included in the partnership but established in an eligible country (see below).